UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

         study_name = models.CharField(max_length=255)
         consent_code = models.CharField(max_length=16)

-You must also define a form containing the additional fields, and excluding the ``workspace`` field.
+You must also define a form containing the additional fields.
+You must include the ``workspace`` field, but it will be hidden in the views to create or import a workspace.

 .. code-block:: python